Piya Muqit, Executive Director

 Piya has been working in the field of human rights, child rights, human trafficking and refugee rights for the past 16 years as a legal-aid lawyer and policy expert.
 She has worked for NGOs, including Freedom from Torture, REDRESS and Refugee and Migrant Justice in the UK, the Capital Post Conviction Project of Louisiana in the USA and Ain o Salish Kendra in Bangladesh.
 She has also served on the Board and worked for the Citizenship Foundation and Grampian Racial Equality Council.
 Piya is a qualified barrister having trained at Doughty Street, Garden Court Chambers and the Faculty of Advocates in the UK and holds an undergraduate degree in law from the University of Aberdeen, a Master’s in Human Rights Law from the University of London and a Master’s in Child Studies from Kings College London.
 She has led on change management projects for several NGOs, and been involved in training and capacity building, research, strategic litigation cases, and law and policy reform throughout her career.
 Her most recent post before joining Justice Centre was Head of Policy and Advocacy at UNICEF UK.

-Isaac Shaffer, Protection Claimant Services Manager
+Isaac Shaffer, Head of Protection Claimant Services

 Lynette Nam, Legal Officer